aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 Getting SW working is easy.
 Kids, students and juniors create programs.
 The code they produce may not be pretty, but it works because getting something to work – once – is easy.

 Gettings SW right is hard.
-It requires knowledge, skills that most programmers don't take time to develop.
+It requires knowledge, skills that most programmers do not take time to develop.
 It requires high level of and discipline and didication that most programmers never dreamed they'd need.
 It takes a passion for the craft and the desire to be a professional.

 When your SW is done right: